franknoirot/franknoirot.co/posts/how-to-get-svelte-build-time-data-with-preprocessing.md

 ---
-title: How to get Svelte build-time data with preprocessing
+title: How to Get Svelte Build-Time Data with Preprocessing
 layout: layouts/post.njk
 date: 2020-08-01T05:44:55.758Z
 description: Set up a pipeline that lets us bake data into our Svelte app at